-Full p payer messages Abbreviated payer messages 7 a Countries in which the biosimilar policy limits the room for simultaneously active market participants are hindering parallel sourcing.
-Such policies negatively affect the country's ability to guarantee short-term medical supply for their patients.
-Parallel sourcing needed 8 t oricing & market access policies enforcing lower biosimilar prices compared to their originators have to be accompanied by specific guidance on biosimilar use and prescribing incentives.
+Full payer messages Abbreviated payer messages Tender decisions should not be based only on price.
+They should also reflect a value-based approach, taking into consideration multiple influencing factors apart from price (such as supply guarantee, provision of education or other value added services) to support sustained benefits from biosimilar medicines.
+Tenders should not only focus on price Countries in which the biosimilar policy limits the room for simultaneously active market participants are hindering parallel sourcing.
+Such policies negatively affect the country's ability to guarantee shor term medical supply for their patients. t- Parallel sourcing needed pricing & market access policies enforcing lower biosimilar prices compared to their originators have to be accompanied by specific guidance on biosimilar use and prescribing incentives.
 A lower price for biosimilar medicines on its own will prevent generation of return on investments for biosimilar manufacturers.
-Price discounts to be accompanied by prescribing incentives 9 Mandatory price discounts that are not linked to a certain volume compensation do not offer poiosimilar manufacturers a sustainable market environment.
+Price discounts to be accompanied by prescribing incentives Mandatory price discounts that are not linked to a certain volume compensation do not offer biosimilar manufacturers a sustainable market environment.
 Biosimilar manufacturers may grant price concessions voluntarily if they can expect to be compensated with an appropriate amount of sold units in exchange.
-Provided that this applies, mandatory price cuts are not essential to create savings to the healthcare system Voluntary price concessions vs. mandatory discounts 10 A pricing & market access policy that does not allow for commercial attractiveness for biosimilar manufacturers will reduce competition in the long run and thus negatively impact the likelihood for payers to generate savings Commercial attractiveness 1 Unfavorable combinations of price erosion and volume uptake for biosimilar medicines will not support a sustainable biosimilar business potential in the medium and long-term.
-Price erosion vs. volume uptake 12 Gainsharing has proven to be a successful driver of biosimilar uptake across multiple markets, with benefits for multiple stakeholders - patients, prescribers / decision makers and payers.
-All stakeholders should see benefits 13 t Pricing & market access policies are only sustainable if payers are able to ensure close monitoring of their implementation, subsequently incentivizing physician adhere to these pricing & market access policies.
+Provided that this applies, mandatory price cuts are not essential to create savings to the healthcare system Voluntary price concessions vs. mandatory discounts A pricing & market access policy that does not allow for commercial attractiveness for biosimilar manufacturers will reduce competition in the long run and thus negatively impact the likelihood for payers to generate savings Commercial attractiveness Unfavorable combinations of price erosion and volume uptake for biosimilar medicines will not support a sustainable biosimilar business potential in the medium and long-term.
+Price erosion vs. volume uptake pricing & market access policies are only sustainable if payers are able to ensure close monitoring of their implementation, subsequently incentivizing physician adhere to these pricing & market access policies.
 Monitoring/enforcing P&MA policies